Updated Nov 15th, 2023 with New ICF Accreditation Information!

 Because anyone can use the title, it’s the buyer who has to know what good quality coaching is and then make sure that they are hiring a qualified person.
 One of the most important things a buyer can do to set themselves up for the best possible success is to ensure that their coaches have ICF credentials.

 If we reserve the title “coach” for those who have earned professional certification, there would be much less confusion in the market about the coaching profession, and more clarity and transparency for those who want to hire a coach, or become one themselves.

 Are you looking for an ICF accredited coaching certification program?
-Have a look at The Coaching Academy for Leaders, or book a call with me and we can discuss options for you.
+Have a look at The Coaching Academy for Leaders, or visit our Get Your Questions Answered page and explore if our program is the right fit for you.